Know the No Zones: How to Spot and Avoid Big Truck Blind Spots on WV Roads

-How to Avoid Big Truck Blind Spots
+How to Avoid Truck and Tractor-Trailer Blind Spots

-Knowing where big truck and tractor trailer blind spots are is the first step to avoiding them.
+Knowing where big truck and tractor-trailer blind spots are is the first step to avoiding them.
 As illustrated above and below, a commercial driver has limited visibility because of large blind spots around the front, back, and sides of the vehicle.
 Striving to stay out of these “No Zones” as much as possible will help you avoid crashes involving big trucks and buses.

 Tractor trailer drivers’ biggest blind spot is on the right side of their vehicle.
 So, the No Zone on their right side is bigger and takes more effort to avoid.